HassleTask/HassleTask/README.md

 ---

-## License

-This project is licensed under the **HassleTask Community License v1.0.0** — see the [LICENSE](./LICENSE) file for details.

-**Summary:** Free to use for personal projects, education, and internal use by organizations with less than $1M annual revenue or less than 10,000 tasks/month.
-Commercial use and SaaS hosting require a commercial license.

----

 ## Contribution

 Contributions are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to report issues, request features, and submit pull requests.